Trident (UK nuclear programme): Warheads

 On 25 February 2020, the UK released a Written Statement outlining that the current UK nuclear warheads will be replaced and will match the US Trident SLBM and related systems.
 Earlier, it was reported that Commander US Strategic Command, Admiral Charles A. Richard, mentioned in a Senate hearing that the UK was already working to replace its warheads, which would share technology with the future W93 warhead.
 In March 2024, the Ministry of Defence released a report which detailed, the replacement warhead would be designated as the A21/Mk7 and named Astraea.
 The A21 Astraea warhead is to be a "sovereign design".
 It will be the first UK warhead to be deployed without live tests, relying on simulations and models from the AWE and EPURE, a joint UK-French facility.
+It is expected to enter service with the s.

 As of 2016, the UK had a stockpile of 215 warheads, of which 120 are operationally available.
 In 2022 the UK Government announced that "the UK will move to an overall nuclear weapon stockpile of no more than 260 warheads."
 British SSBNs on patrol carried a maximum of 40 warheads and 8 missiles.
-In 2011 it was reported that British warheads would receive the new Mk 4A reentry vehicles and some or all of the other upgrades that US W76 warheads were receiving in their W76-1 Life Extension Program.
+In 2011 it was reported that British warheads would receive the new Mark 4A reentry vehicles and some or all of the other upgrades that US W76 warheads were receiving in their W76-1 Life Extension Program.
 Some reports suggested that British warheads would receive the same arming, fusing and firing system (AF&F) as the US W76-1.
 This new AF&F system, called the MC4700, would increase weapon lethality against hard targets such as missile silos and bunkers.

 Due to the distance of 720 km between AWE Aldermaston and the UK's nuclear weapon storage depot at RNAD Coulport, Holbrook (Trident) warheads are transported by road in heavily armed convoys by Ministry of Defence Police.
 According to a pressure group, between 2000 and 2016 the vehicles were involved in 180 incidents, ranging from delays and diversions because of accidents, protests, or bad weather, to a sudden loss of power in one of the lorries, which halted a convoy and caused a double lane closure and a tailback on the M6 motorway.
 The group's analysis stated the incidents were more frequent in the years 2013–2015.